Memory Efficient Neural Processes via Constant Memory Attention Block: Methodology

-In many settings where NPs are applied such as Image Completion, the target datapoints are correlated and its predictive distribution are evaluated altogether.
-As such, prior works~\citep{nguyen2022transformer, feng2023latent} have proposed a Not-Diagonal variant of NPs which predict the mean and a full covariance matrix, typically via a low-rank approximation.
-This is in contrast from the vanilla (Diagonal) variants which predict the mean and a diagonal covariance matrix.
-Not-Diagonal methods, however, are not scalable due to outputting a full covariance matrix is quadratic in the number of target datapoints, requiring at least quadratic memory.
+In many settings where NPs are applied such as Image Completion, the target data points are correlated and their predictive distribution are evaluated altogether.
+As such, prior works~\citep{nguyen2022transformer, feng2023latent} have proposed Not-Diagonal extensions of NPs which predicts the mean and a full covariance matrix, typically via a low-rank approximation.
+This is in contrast to the vanilla (Diagonal) variants which predict the mean and a diagonal covariance matrix.
+Not-Diagonal methods, however, are not scalable, requiring quadratic memory in the number of target data points due to outputting a full covariance matrix.